 - Music therapy is a therapeutic intervention involving the use of music to address physical, emotional, cognitive and social needs.

-- Some evidence exists for improvements in cancer-related anxiety, mood, depression, pain and quality of life
+- Some evidence exists for improvements in quality of life.

 - No safety issues are on record.

 Music therapy is an established healthcare profession that uses music to address physical, emotional, cognitive and social needs.
-The techniques used include playing instruments, rhythmic based activities, improvising, singing, composing/song writing, imagery and music listening.
+The interventions used include playing instruments, vocal and instrumental improvisation, singing, composing/song writing, music-guided imagery and music listening.
+Music therapy is different from music medicine, which is defined as listening to pre-recorded music, offered by medical staff.

 No safety issues are on record.